pixiebrix/pixiebrix-extension/end-to-end-tests/README.md

 Focus on testing high-level user behavior and integration points, avoiding duplication of unit test coverage.
 Each test should represent one full feature flow, which may include multiple steps and assertions.
 Avoid splitting a single feature flow across multiple tests, preferring longer tests if necessary.
+Ensure that new tests are not flaky by running them multiple times locally (you can use the `--repeat-each` option for convenience: `npm run test:e2e -- <name-of-test --repeat-each 3`)

 ## Debugging Tests